 - Pour the boiling water over your herbs and let steep for 10 minutes

-- Strain the mixture and sweeten to your liking
+- Strain the mixture and sweeten it to your liking

-As with all blends that use sedating herbs, it is important not to drink them if you think you may end up having to drive or perform other complex tasks.
+As with all blends that use sedating herbs, it is important not to drink them if you think you may have to drive or perform other complex tasks.

-Some of these mixes can come on stronger than you might initially think, so give yourself a chunk of undisturbed time to see how you react to them and adjust the amounts that you use in accordance to your own natural tolerance.
+Some of these mixes can come on stronger than you might initially think, so give yourself a chunk of undisturbed time to see how you react to them and adjust the amounts you use according to your natural tolerance.